Types of Equity Release (2025)

 • Early repayment penalties might make it harder to exit the loan early.

 • Some means-tested benefits may no longer be available to you.
-(You might get around this by opting for a drawdown facility).

 • There are fees involved in the application procedure.